kcoley/usdz_test_models/README.md

 # gltf2usd

-This tool is a command-line Python script which converts glTF 2.0 models to USD, with the goal being simple conversion to usdz using Pixar's `usdzip` or Apple's `usdz_converter`.
+This tool is a command-line Python script which converts glTF 2.0 models to USD, with the goal being simple pipeline conversion from glTF to usdz using Pixar's `usdzip` or Apple's `usdz_converter`.

 The tool is a **proof-of-concept**, to determine format conversion information, which could be useful for an actual C++ USD plugin.
-This tool has been developed and tested on both Windows 10 and Mac OS 10.14 Mojave Beta, using USD v18.09.
+It has been developed and tested on both Windows 10 and Mac OS 10.14 Mojave Beta, using USD v18.09 and is built against the USD Python API.

-This tools currently only works on glTF 2.0 files with external textures, based on the core glTF 2.0 specification (no extensions).
+This tool currently only works on glTF 2.0 files with external textures, based on the core glTF 2.0 specification (no extensions).

 # Supported Features
 - glTF nodes are mapped to USD `Xform`